-Thin slices of prime NY steak, seared and topped with melted Cheswick Swiss cheese, caramelized sweet onions and our sweet and savory aioli.
-On a steamed hoagie roll.
+Thin slices of NY steak, quick-seared and topped with melted aged swiss cheese, caramelized sweet onions and savory-sweet aioli.
+On a steamed sourdough hoagie roll.

 Daddy-O’s takes great pride in creating upscale versions of American roadside-diner classics.
 We use the finest meats, artisanal cheeses, and the freshest local produce available.